On pluricanonical locally conformally almost K\"ahler metrics: Pluricanonical locally conformally almost K ahler metrics

-It is natural then to introduce the following definition. \begin{defn} Let $(F,\theta)$ be an LCS structure on an almost complex manifold $(M,J)$ and suppose that $F$ is compatible with the almost complex structure $J$ i.e. $g:=F(\cdot,J\cdot)$ is a Riemannian metric called a {\it locally conformally almost K\"ahler metric} (LCAK for short).
-Then, $g$ is a {\it pluricanonical} LCAK metric if the image of the Nijenhuis tensor is $g$-orthogonal to $Span(T,JT)$, and $D\theta$ is $J$-anti-invariant, where $D$ is the Levi-Civita connection of the metric $g$ (here and throughout the paper $T=\theta^\sharp$, the $g$-Riemannian dual of $\theta$). \end{defn} Notice that because the metric tensor $g$ is itself $J$-invariant, the trace of $(D\theta)^{J,-}$ is always zero, so a pluricanonical LCAK metric $g$ is {\it Gauduchon}, i.e. $\delta^g\theta=0,$ where $\delta^g$ is the codifferential defined as the adjoint of the exterior derivative with respect to $g.$ The Gauduchon condition is often alternatively rendered \emph{canonical}, as Gauduchon \cite{MR470920} showed there is such a metric unique up to homothety in each conformal class compatible with $J$, thus the pluricanonical notion is a strengthening of this condition.
+It is natural then to introduce the following definition. \begin{defn} Let $(g, J, F, \theta)$ be an LCAK structure.
+Then, $g$ is a {\it pluricanonical} LCAK metric if the image of the Nijenhuis tensor is $g$-orthogonal to Span$(T,JT)$, and $D\theta$ is $J$-anti-invariant, where $D$ is the Levi-Civita connection of the metric $g$ (here and throughout the paper $T=\theta^\sharp$, the $g$-Riemannian dual of $\theta$). \end{defn} Notice that because the metric tensor $g$ is itself $J$-invariant, the trace of $(D\theta)^{J,-}$ is always zero, so a pluricanonical LCAK metric $g$ is {\it Gauduchon}, that is $\delta^g\theta=0.$ The Gauduchon condition is often alternatively rendered \emph{canonical}, as Gauduchon \cite{MR470920} showed there is such a metric unique up to homothety in each conformal class compatible with $J$, thus the pluricanonical notion is a strengthening of this condition.

 We recall that when the $2$-form $F$ of an LCS structure is compatible with an integrable almost complex structure (i.e. when the Nijenhuis tensor $N\equiv 0$), the LCS structure is called {\it locally conformally K\"ahler} (LCK for short).
 In the LCK setting, pluricanonical LCK metrics were introduced by Kokarev in the context of harmonic maps~\cite{MR2520354} (see also~\cite{MR2566566}).
 On a compact complex manifold $(M,J)$, Ornea and Verbitsky~\cite{MR4771164} and A. Moroianu and S. Moroianu~\cite{MR3674175} proved that pluricanonical LCK metrics are necessarily {\it Vaisman}, i.e. $\theta$ is parallel with respect to the Levi-Civita connection $D$.
 However, in the compact non-integrable case, the Lee form of a pluricanonical LCAK metric is not necessarily $D$-parallel, see Examples~\ref{Sec3}.